Season |

 60 | 170”+ | 40% |

 If you are interested in some of the best mule deer hunts that the West has to offer, then Colorado should be on your radar.
 Regardless of weapon type or season, the potential to find something spectacular is always there.
 The application deadline for all Colorado species is 8:00 p.m.
-MT on April 1, 2025.
-Colorado is a fairly easy state to apply in.
-You will have to create an online account if you have not previously done so.
-Or you can call 1-800-244-5613 for help getting an account.
+MT on April 7, 2026.

 Note: The application deadline for all Colorado species is 8:00 p.m.
-MT on April 1, 2025.
+MT on April 7, 2026.
 You can apply online here.

 Your GOHUNT Insider account also has the Point Tracker feature.
-This allows you to enter the number of points you have for each state and species and, as you research through Filtering and Draw Odds, your point total will automatically be highlighted.
+This allows you to enter the number of points you have for each state and species, and as you research through Filtering and Draw Odds, your point total will automatically be highlighted.

-To view important information and an overview of Colorado’s rules/regulations, the draw system and preference points, tag and license fees and an interactive boundary line map, check out our State Profile.
+To view important information and an overview of Colorado’s rules/regulations, the draw system and preference points, tag and license fees, and an interactive boundary line map, check out our State Profile.
 You can also view the Species Profiles to access historical and statistical data to help you find trophy units.

 Note: Be aware that some units may have slightly different dates.
 Review the CPW brochure for details of the hunts you plan to apply for.